takari/team-book/30-team-maven.md

 In addition to the more aggressive build processing the Takari Smart Builder can optionally record project build times to determine your build's critical path.
 If possible, the Takari Smart Builder always attempts to schedule projects on the critical path first.
 This means that the timing information is used to determine the longest chain of dependencies that are forming a chain being built.
 This chain impacts the overall duration of the build the most.
 Starting the build of the involved projects as early as possible speeds up the overall build the most.

 **NOTE: Maven 3.2.1 or higher is required to use this extension.**

-## Installation
+### Installation and Usage

 To use the Takari Smart Builder you must install it in Maven's `lib/ext` folder, by downloading them jar files from the Central Repository and moving them into place: